stark-dev/fty-asset-mg/README.md

 * 'asset' is fty-proto create OR update asset message
 * subject of the message MUST be "ASSET_MANIPULATION".

-The FTY-ASSET-AGENT peer MUST insert provided data into DB AND publish UPDATE message for given asset on stream ASSETS AND respond with one of the messages back to USER peer using MAILBOX SEND:
+The FTY-ASSET-AGENT peer MUST:
+* insert provided data into DB
+* publish UPDATE message for given asset on stream ASSETS
+* respond with one of the messages back to USER peer using MAILBOX SEND:

     * OK/'asset-iname'
     * ERROR/<reason>

 where
 * '/' indicates a multipart frame message
 * 'asset-iname' MUST be iname of created or updated asset
 * 'reason' is string detailing reason for error.
 Possible values are:

     OPERATION_NOT_IMPLEMENTED (MAY be empty)
 * subject of the message MUST be "ASSET_MANIPULATION".

 #### Getting user-friendly name for given asset